 Spanish Catalan Tomato Bread is a quick and easy appetizer or side with your favorite meal.
 Recipe uses a couple of ingredients.
 Ready in five minutes.

-Some recipes can transport oneself to faraway places, like this Catalan Tomato Bread.
+Some recipes can transport oneself to faraway places, like this Spanish Catalan Tomato Bread.

-My family and last traveled to Catalonia ten years ago and one of the recipes that I brought home with me was this one.
+My family traveled to Catalonia, Spain, years ago and one of the recipes that I brought home with me was this one.
 I loved this recipe then as I do now.

 Catalan Tomato Bread goes well with most red or light-dry white wines, although you could also serve it with Cava (Spanish sparkling wine) if you’d like.

-It’s a relatively easy bruschetta recipe that takes toasted artisanal bread out of this world.
+This is a relatively easy bruschetta recipe that takes toasted (or plain) artisanal bread out of this world.

 It can be used as an appetizer or as a side to a meal.
 I also like to offer it when I make a cheese and sausage board.

-What I love about this recipe the most is how simple the ingredients are but the taste is amazing.
-What I learned from my husband’s family (who live in Catalunya) is that they make this on a regular basis.
+What I love about this recipe is how simple the ingredients are but the taste is amazing.

-Toasted crusty bread is perfect for this, because the dense crumb (the inner part of the bread) offers a great surface to rub fresh garlic and tomato over it.
-Not to mention, when you add a pinch of salt and a drizzle of Spanish extra virgin olive oil it all melds together beautifully.
+And, when paired with toasted crusty bread the dense crumb (the inner part of the bread) offers a great surface to rub fresh garlic and sliced tomato over it.

 Spanish Catalan Tomato Bread